top of page

 The rainforest has a tranquil energy and is a wonderful place to have some downtime.

-As you walk along the rainforest you will get glimpses of coastal views, actual coastal views and find many interesting flora and fauna to take photos of.
-I even stumbled across a couple of snakes mating.
+As you walk along the rainforest you will get glimpses of coastal views, and find many interesting flora and fauna to take photos of.
+I even stumbled across a couple of snakes fighting.

 Snakes in booti booti national park